Casualties

 Few Japanese troops surrendered before August 1945.
 As the Allied counteroffensive rolled forward, and Japanese garrisons were trapped on small islands from which there was no escape, Japanese garrisons literally fought to the death.
 Typically just 1 to 3 percent of a trapped garrison would surrender, while the remainder died in combat or committed suicide.
 The impression that the Japanese were more willing to surrender as the war became hopeless was largely an illusion.
 The Allies were taking more prisoners, but they were also fighting larger enemy forces, and the 1 to 3 percent figure held up to the end of hostilities.

 Illness.
 Illness accounted for the overwhelming majority of Allied casualties during the Pacific War.
 Malaria was the main culprit, but dengue, scrub typhus, and other tropical diseases, together with FUO ("Fever of Undetermined Origin", which sometimes was a symptom of combat fatigue), took their toll as well.
+American hospitalizations for illness worldwide numbered around 15 million.

-Absence Without Leave and Desertion.
-Desertion was almost unknown in the Japanese Army outside of China.
 In the U.S. Army, a division shipping for an amphibious assault typically found about 1% of its personnel absent without leave.
 In the Marine Corps, the figure was sometimes as low as 0.1%, a reflection of the superior esprit de corps of the all-volunteer force.
-Desertions from the Chinese Army were likely a huge drain on manpower.
+Leckie (1962) claims that the number of men absent without leave from 1 Marine Division when it shipped out for Guadalcanal was less than a dozen.

 References